FACTBOX-Saudi Arabia's coalition against Yemen's Houthis

 -Jordan said its fighter jets were involved in the operation.
 Al-Arabiya said six Jordanian jets were involved.

--Sudan said its air and ground forces would take part in the operation.
+-Sudan said its forces were involved, without giving further details.
 Al-Arabiya said three Sudanese fighter jets were involved.

 -Egypt said its naval and air forces were involved in the campaign.
-Foreign Minister Sameh Shoukry said ground forces could become involved "if necessary".
+An Egyptian military source said there was no intention to deploy ground forces.
 (Reporting by Reem Shamseddine; Writing by Sam Wilkin; Editing by Giles Elgood)

+PARIS/DAKAR, May 2 Total has signed an agreement to explore for oil and gas off Senegal's Atlantic coast, boosting the prospect of major oil developments in the West African country.

 * Upcoming - U.S. crude inventory data from API at 2030 GMT (Adds latest prices, fresh quotes)